edose/pylcg/README.md

 ### Versions after 1.00:
 pylcg now does everything I wanted it to do, and I know of no bugs in it (and it's been hammered on pretty hard).

-I'll certainly fix bugs brought to my attention.
+I'll certainly fix meaningful bugs brought to my attention, and will publish new minor revisions if needed.

-But short of that: major revisions are not expected in 2019's first half.
+But short of that: I am making major observatory changes early 2019, so I do not expect to make major revisions before 3rd quarter 2019 at the earliest.

+Even so...

 ### What might \*you\* want pylcg's future to be?